Abir-Tx/ffmpeg-coder/docs/README.md

 - **Linux**

-Now if you are in linux & have build-essentian installed then just run -
+Now if you are in linux & have build-essentials installed then just run -

 ```bash
 make dir